ntustison/LAMNrFlows/Manuscript/abstract.md

 # Abstract {-}

-We present a practical recipe for training **invertible** generative models that jointly model multiple medical imaging modalities while exposing multiscale latents that can be aligned, analyzed, and used for imputation.
-Concretely, we harden 2D/3D **Glow** inside *normflows* with ANTsTorch integration—correcting multiscale reshape orderings, adding 3D invertible layers, stabilizing log-determinants, and providing a reproducible CLI with AMP/EMA, resumable checkpoints, and tests [@kingma2018glow; @papamakarios2021nfreview].
-On top of the likelihood objective, we support **per-level latent alignment** via projector heads with a family of objectives (Pearson, **Barlow Twins**, **VICReg**, **InfoNCE**, **HSIC**) and an optional **CCA-guided** subspace/clamp used to stabilize downstream estimation [@zbontar2021barlow; @bardes2021vicreg;
-@oord2018cpc; @gretton2005hsic; @hotelling1936; @andrew2013dcca].
-For missing
-contrasts, we describe a **conditional Gaussian modeling** (CGM) pipeline: estimate dataset means/covariances per level—optionally in a CCA subspace with shrinkage/jitter—and compute closed‑form posteriors to impute latents before exact decoding.
-Motivated by **aleatoric** variability across modalities, we outline an uncertainty‑aware weighting of alignment terms à la **Kendall–Gal** as an optional extension [@kendall2018mtl; @kendall2017uncertainties].
-The result is a single, tested backbone that supports exact likelihoods, cross‑modal synthesis, and principled imputation, while remaining faithful to the ANTsX emphasis on modularity and reproducibility.
+Normalizing flows provide invertible, exact-likelihood generative models whose multiscale latent representations are well suited to multi-modal medical imaging and missing-data settings.
+While diffusion models have recently dominated image synthesis, the lineage from reversible networks through NICE/RealNVP to Glow offers a complementary path that emphasizes tractable change-of-variables and exact inversion between image and latent spaces.
+Here, we present multimodal imaging workflows within the ANTsX ecosystem that make this approach practical.
+Specifically, we: 1) extend the PyTorch-based normflows and ANTsTorch libraries supporting 2D/3D Glow implementations, correcting multiscale reshape orderings, stabilizing log-determinants, and providing a reproducible command-line interface with mixed precision, EMA, resumable checkpoints, and augmentation scheduling; 2) introduce per-level latent alignment via lightweight projector heads and an optional CCA-guided subspace/clamp, with uncertainty-aware (Kendall–Gal) weighting across objectives including Pearson correlation, Barlow Twins, VICReg, InfoNCE, and HSIC; and 3) propose conditional-Gaussian modeling for image imputation that estimates per-level means and covariances (with shrinkage/jitter as needed), computes closed-form posteriors for observed/missing splits, and inversely maps precisely from the imputed latent space to the corresponding image space.
+We demonstrate these workflows on the young-adult HCP T1-weighted, T2-weighted, and FA images, yielding a tested, open-source template for cross-modal synthesis, exact likelihood estimation, and principled imputation, along with practical guidance for selecting alignment objectives and regularization strategies across modalities.